teambit/docs/docs/workspace/overview.md

 ## Benefits

-* __Elegant component configuration__: rules and policies are applied on groups of components selected in a CSS-like fashion.
+- **Elegant component configuration**: rules and policies are applied on groups of components selected in a CSS-like fashion.
 No need to manually configure every individual component.

-* __Multiple development environments__: a single workspace can handle different development environments and build workflows for different components.
+- **Multiple development environments**: a single workspace can handle different development environments and build workflows for different components.

-* __A rich development UI__:  a single place to visually inspect components and the workspace as a whole.
+- **A rich development UI**: a single place to visually inspect components and the workspace as a whole.

-* __An unopinionated directory structure__: design your systems and apps the way _you_ like it.
+- **An unopinionated directory structure**: design your systems and apps the way _you_ like it.
 No special directory for modules or components.

-* __Extensible configuration__: the workspace configuration is a hub for all configurable aspects and extensions.
-Added a new extension? set your configs by adding it to the workspace configuration.

 ## The anatomy of a workspace

 ### Workspace configuration

 The workspace configuration file (`workspace.jsonc`) is where rules and policies are set for the workspace itself but also for each component managed by it.

 These rules include component dependencies, development environments, default scopes, and so on.
 Rules are set by referencing to the relevant Bit aspect (the field) and setting it with configurations (the value).
 For example: `"teambit.react/react": { "mdx": true }`.

 ### Files-to-component mapping